Gene duplication

 Gene duplication (or chromosomal duplication or gene amplification) is a mechanism through which new genetic material is generated during molecular evolution.
 It can be defined as any duplication of a region of DNA that contains a gene.
 Gene duplications can arise as products of several types of errors in DNA replication and repair machinery as well as through fortuitous capture by selfish genetic elements.
-Common sources of gene duplications include ectopic recombination, retrotransposition event, aneuploidy, polyploidy, and replication slippage.
+Common sources of gene duplications include ectopic recombination, replication slippage, retrotransposition event, aneuploidy, and polyploidy.

 Mechanisms of duplication

 Ectopic recombination

 Duplications arise from an event termed unequal crossing-over that occurs during meiosis between misaligned homologous chromosomes.
 The chance of it happening is a function of the degree of sharing of repetitive elements between two chromosomes.
 The products of this recombination are a duplication at the site of the exchange and a reciprocal deletion.
 Ectopic recombination is typically mediated by sequence similarity at the duplicate breakpoints, which form direct repeats.
 Repetitive genetic elements such as transposable elements offer one source of repetitive DNA that can facilitate recombination, and they are often found at duplication breakpoints in plants and mammals.